phan/phan/internal/CLI-HELP.md

   This is almost entirely false positives for most coding styles.
   Implies --unused-variable-detection

+ --dead-code-detection-prefer-false-positive
+  When performing dead code detection, prefer emitting false positives (reporting dead code that is not actually dead) over false negatives (failing to report dead code).
+This implies `--dead-code-detection`.

  --debug-emitted-issues={basic,verbose}
   Print backtraces of emitted issues which weren't suppressed to stderr.